loicortola/nodemcu-espress/README.md

  * routes_custom : to perform advanced routing

 #### Plugin auth-api-key
- This plugin will intercept all requests and look for an Api-Key header.
+ This plugin will intercept all requests and look for an X-Api-Key header OR an &api-key parameter in querystring.
  Valid options for this plugin are:
  * apikey: the desired apikey to secure
  * includes: a uri prefix to which auth will be enabled (will exclude all others)